mbraga24/invoiced-crm-frontend/README.md

 import App from './components/App.js';
 ```
 ### Install react-router-dom
-#### About react router
+#### Review:
->=> BrowserRouter is the router implementation for HTML5 browsers (vs Native).
+* BrowserRouter is the router implementation for HTML5 browsers (vs Native).
->=> Link is your replacement for anchor tags.
+* Link is your replacement for anchor tags.
->=> Route is the conditionally shown component based on matching a path to a URL.
+* Route is the conditionally shown component based on matching a path to a URL.
->=> Switch returns only the first matching route rather than all matching routes.
+* Switch returns only the first matching route rather than all matching routes.

 ```
 npm install --save react-router-dom
 ```